youwen5/web/routes/+tools.typ

 Linux.

 #btw[
-  NixOS is a highly idiosyncratic Linux distribution (#quote[distro]) that behaves entirely differently from nearly all other distros.
+  NixOS is a highly idiosyncratic Linux distribution ("distro") that behaves entirely differently from nearly all other distros.
 Your entire system is specified through expressions written in the Nix programming language---you must write code that specifies exactly how your system is deployed.
 For example, if I